lisamurphy788/mytaxfreeshopping/README.md

 I would like to thank Precious Ijege for the guidance and support throughout this project.

-Kasia for all her help, support and huge patience.
+Kasia for all her help, support and mountains of patience.

+To all my cohort for all of their help and support.

 Sean for minding the kids and new born baby while i get through my course.